-Practically the same experience – kind of.
 In both cases, it was a completely customized, personalized and unique (to me) experience.
 The next time I go back into the Total Hockey store, my salesperson will show me the new items that I might like.
 The same thing will happen when I go back to Amazon.com.

-By the way, there are many other websites and online retailers who deliver a similar experience.
+By the way, there are many other websites and online retailers that deliver a similar experience.
 I use Amazon.com as an example simply because they may be the most recognized online retailer, and probably the best at what they do.